All Star Selection Policy and Basic Overview-Spring 2021

 The process for selecting All-Star Teams will involve several steps.
 As in years past, the players will make some of the selection for the All-Star Teams and the Managers shall complete the remainder of the recommended team which is then approved by the BLL Board and submitted to the District.

 Any players who have indicated interest in being considered for All-Star voting shall be placed on the ballot as a Candidate.
-This involves submitting a signed eligibility /release /commitment form, typically administered by the managers in late May.
+This involves submitting a signed eligibility /release /commitment form, typically administered by the managers in early May.
 Every manager will solicit all of the players on their team to identify those that are interested in having their name considered for the All-Star ballots.
 Every player that completes a commitment/eligibility form will have their name placed on the ballots as eligible for the All Star Team(s).

 All regular season Little League players are allowed 12 votes for the Candidates on their divisional ballot.
 Managers or Parents may not assist in the vote.
 Player voting is an independent and anonymous activity which is conducted on the field.
 Players must vote only once per Candidate.
 Players vote for their division’s Candidates and for Candidates of their same age group.